timothysparg/Vagrant-IE-11-system/README.md

 A Windows system with Chrome, Firefox, Edge (legacy) and IE11 installed on it

-Tested on mac, but _should_ work on linux without changes.
+Tested on Mac and Ubuntu 20.04.
 No idea about windows.

 On boot this machine auto logins in and starts a selenium server running on port 4444.